ddodson/MDR_Challenge/README.md

 # MDR_Challenge

-## Once you have completed this challenge make a pull request against master branch in this repository.
+## Once you have completed this challenge upload your code onto github and send the link.

 ### Prerequisites
 **You will need composer, php, and a mysql installed on your local machine to complete this challenge**